 |stSmoothAsym||asymmetrical smoothness, where handles adjacent to a node don't have to be equidistant, but both handles and the node will be colinear|

 |stSharpNoHdls||adjacent handles are 'hidden' in that they are locked at the same position as the node itself.|

 When nodes are added to a TSmoothPath object, adjacent handles will added automatically at positions that reflect the node's TSmoothType.
-Also, when a node is moved, it's adjacent handles will move with it.
-And when a handle is repositioned, its complementary handle may also be repositioned (unless TSmoothPath's AutoAdjust property has been disabled).
+Also, when a node is moved, it's adjacent control handles will move with it.
+And when a handle is repositioned, its complementary handle will also be repositioned if the related node's SmoothType is stSmoothSym or stSmoothAsym.